jsmithdlc/mlflow-cortex-deploy/README.md

 }
 ```

-- Start nginx and mlflow server
+- Start nginx and mlflow server with SQL Lite database and connection to S3 bucket for artifact store.
+For a more persistant and reliable solution, you should use a postgresql with services such as **AWS RDS**.

 ```bash
 sudo service nginx start